lion-the-family/Foodimperial-Catering/README.md

 ### History

-I develop several joomla templates for this company and it's the part of my work which is related to front-end.
+I developed several joomla templates for this company and it's the part of my work which is related to front-end.

 ### Features